storacha/ipfs-car/README.md

 # use --wrapWithDirectory false to avoid this.
 $ ipfs-car --pack path/to/file --wrapWithDirectory false --output path/to/write/a.car

+# displays which file is being packed
+$ ipfs-car --pack path/to/files --verbose
 ```

 `--unpack` files from a .car